 We offer free demonstrations of our advanced analytics platforms by showcasing real-time insights on BI dashboards.

 At a time when automation is gaining popularity, retailers are quick to put the burden of forecasting on automation.
 Since the retail industry operates on a very tight margin, they will possibly look to save on the cost of hiring planners as well.
 Automated demand planning applications can forecast future demand and add value to the business flawlessly.
 Additionally, retailers are turning towards cloud-based applications for their automation needs, which allows them to perform sophisticated forecasting without having to invest in IT infrastructure.

 Returns are considered the dark side of e-commerce.
-Retailers incur significant reverse logistics cost and other additional products costs due to returns.
+Retailers incur significant reverse logistics costs and other additional product costs due to returns.
 Retailers are using sophisticated applications to help them predict returns and minimize them wherever possible.
 This helps them to reposition the returned goods across their inventory.